trekhleb/links-detector/README.md

 ## Problem

 So you read a book or a magazine and see the link like `https://some-url.com/which/may/be/long?and_with_params=true`, but you can't click on it since it is printed.
-To visit this link you need to start typing it character by character in the browser's address bar, which may be pretty annoying and error prone.
+To visit this link you need to start typing it character by character in the browser's address bar, which may be pretty annoying and error-prone.

 ## Solution

-Similarly to QR-code detection we may try to "teach" the smartphone to _detect_ and _recognize_ printed links for us and to make them _clickable_.
-This way you'll do just one click instead of multiple keystrokes.
-You operational complexity goes from `O(N)` to `O(1)`.
+Similarly to QR-code detection, we may try to "teach" the smartphone to _detect_ and _recognize_ printed links for us and to make them _clickable_.
 This way you'll do just _one_ click instead of _multiple_ keystrokes.
 Your operational complexity goes from `O(N)` to `O(1)`.

 This is exactly what _Links Detector_ tries to achieve.
 It makes you do just one click on the link instead of typing the whole link manually character by character.